 - Add glue

 This post contains affiliate links.

 The Apple Pie Tree by Zoe Hall is a cute look at a year in the life of an apple tree from the perspective of a little girl.
 From the bare branches of Winter to the pretty flowers in Spring we follow along not only with the tree but with a family of robins as they develop along with the fruit.
 The illustrations by Shari Halpern are so expressive that a child could easily read the pictures and enjoy this book independently even if they aren’t reading yet.
 I dare you to read this and not consider making apple pie after, if you need a recipe there is one at the end of the book!

 Apples, Apples, Apples by Nancy Elizabeth Wallace will not be returned to the library on time.
-We got it out today and my son has had me read it to him 3 times, and his dad read it twice.
-Clearly it gets the 3 year old seal of approval.
+We got it out today, and my son has had me read it to him three times, and his dad read it twice.
+Clearly, it gets the 3-year-old seal of approval.
 It also gets mine.
 The story is more than just a story about a family going apple picking at an orchard.
-It explains all sorts of apple facts but what I really love is that it also explains that there are different kinds of apples and each are used for different things.
-Since each member of the family is using their apples for different purposes that fact is driven home .
-Great book for preschoolers going on a apple picking field trip , making applesauce or apple prints ( psst check back for a craft in a few days!).
+It explains all sorts of apple facts but what I really love is that it also explains that there are different kinds of apples, and each is used for different things.
+Since each member of the family is using their apples for different purposes that fact is driven home.
+Great book for preschoolers going on an apple picking field trip, making applesauce or apple prints ( psst check back for a craft in a few days!).